Ford Edge: Second generation (CD539; 2015)

-2019 facelift
+Facelift (2018)

+The facelifted Edge was first shown at the 2018 Detroit Auto Show in the United States, where the Ford Edge ST was also introduced.

 The Edge (alongside the Lincoln MKX) received a mid-cycle facelift for the 2019 model year, with a revised front grille, aluminum-alloy wheel options, exterior and interior color combinations, as well as a 12-speaker B&O Play surround-sound system replacing the Sony system.
 All models received a new Ford 8F35 eight-speed automatic transmission (featuring automatic stop-start technology), which also allowed the base 2.0 L EcoBoost turbocharged four-cylinder engine to gain a 5 hp boost, and improved EPA fuel economy.

 With the launch of the 2018 model in Australia (February 2019 in New Zealand), the Edge is sold as the Ford Endura, and is the successor to the Ford Territory.
 In Australia, the Endura was made available in Trend, ST-Line, and Titanium trim levels.
 The Endura was discontinued in Australia by the end of 2020.
 It had been discontinued in New Zealand prior to this.

 The 2019 Ford Edge was offered in nine exterior colors, some of which were new for 2019.

 In addition, the 2019 Edge offered three new safety technologies: